 Inositol nicotinate - side-effects are thought to be uncommon but may include flushing, dizziness, headache, feeling sick, being sick (vomiting), fainting and a rash.

 Moxisylyte - the most common side-effects include mild nausea, diarrhoea, dizziness with a spinning sensation (vertigo), headache, facial flushing and a rash.
 On rare occasions, some people taking moxisylyte have developed a liver disorder.
-If you notice any yellowing of your skin or the whites of your eyes, speak with your doctor straightaway.
+If any yellowing of the skin or the whites of the eyes is seen, speak with a doctor straightaway.

 Pentoxifylline - the most common side-effects include nausea, vomiting, and dizziness which may occur.
 Uncommonly, some people experience a fast or irregular heartbeat.